Nianze/nianze.github.io/content/post/2018-01-16-prefer-compiler-to-preprocessor.md

     const char * const blogger = "Nzo";
     ```

-2. For class-specific constants, of which we want to limit the scope, we declare it as a `static` member, pay attention to the difference between constant declaration and constant definition:
+2. For class-specific constants, of which we want to limit the scope, we declare it as a `static` member, since there's no way we may create a class-scope-specific or class-encapsulated(i.e., private) constant using a `#define` (once a macro is defined, it's in force for the rest of the compilation unless it's `#undefed` somewhere along the line).
+Pay attention to the difference between constant declaration and constant definition:

     ```cpp
     // game.h